Haagerup property for wreath products constructed with Thompson's groups: Preliminaries

 \subsubsection{Categories of forests and Thompson's groups}

-Let $\cF$ be the category of finite ordered rooted binary forests whose objects are the natural numbers $\N:=\{1,2,\cdots\}$ and morphisms $\cF(n,m)$ the set of forests with $n$ roots and $m$ leaves.
+Let $\cF$ be the category of finite ordered rooted binary forests whose objects are the nonzero natural numbers $\N^*:=\{1,2,\cdots\}$ and morphisms $\cF(n,m)$ the set of forests with $n$ roots and $m$ leaves.
 We represent them as diagram in the plane $\R^2$ whose roots and leaves are distinct points in $\R\times\{0\}$ and $\R\times \{1\}$ respectively and are counted from left to right starting from $1$.
-A vertex $v$ of a tree has either zero or two descendants $v_l,v_r$ that are placed on the top left and top right respectively of the vertex $v$.
-The edge joining $v$ and $v_l$ (resp. $v_r$) is called a left edge (resp. a right edge).
-We compose forests by stacking them vertically so that $p\circ q$ is the forest obtained by stacking on top of $q$ the forest $p$ where the $i$th root of $p$ is attached to the $i$th leaf of $q$.
-We obtain a diagram in the strip $\R\times [0,2]$ that we rescale in $\R\times [0,1].$ This is a category admitting a calculus of left fractions.
-We consider the object $1$ and thus morphism with source $1$ are trees.
+For example is a morphism from $3$ to $6$.
+A vertex $v$ of a tree has either zero or two descendants $v_l,v_r$ that are placed on the top left and top right, respectively, of the vertex $v$.
+The edge joining $v$ and $v_l$ (resp.~$v_r$) is called a left-edge (resp.~a right-edge).
+We compose forests by stacking them vertically so that $f\circ q$ is the forest obtained by stacking $f$ on top of $q$ where the $i$-th {\it root} of $f$ is attached to the $i$-th {\it leaf} of $q$.
+We obtain a diagram in the strip $\R\times [0,2]$ that we rescale in $\R\times [0,1].$ For example, if then A {\it tree} is a forest with one root and conversely a forest with $n$ roots is nothing else than a list of $n$ trees.

+{\bf Thompson's group $F$.} The category $\cF$ admits a calculus of left-fractions.
+We consider the object $1$ and note that morphisms with source $1$ are trees.
 The associated group of fractions $G_\cF$ is isomorphic to Thompson's group $F$.
-For any $n\in \N, 1\leq i\leq n$ we consider the forest $f_{i,n}$, or simply $f_i$ if the context is clear, the forest with $n$ roots and $n+1$ leaves where the $i$th tree of $f_{i,n}$ has two leaves.
-Note that every forest is a finite composition of such forests $f_{i,n}.$